girishji/girishji.github.io/_posts/2023-08-03-vim-plugin-howto.markdown

 ```
 var start = reltime()

 #... do something ...

 echom $'Elapsed time: {start->reltime()-reltimestr()}'
 ```

-You can also abort a task if it goes over a timeout.
+You can abort a task if it goes over a timeout.
 Use `reltimefloat()` for that.

 ```